 Generally all non lethal methods need to be considered and attempted first.

-It is an offense to injure or move on any native animal with the required authorisation and permits.
+It is an offense to injure or move on any native animal without the required authorisation and permits.

 Swallow & humans

 Swallow faeces can cover cars, rooves, fences of wherever roosting positions are.

 Swallows can become a real nuisance in urban areas in large populations.